spacetelescope/jwst/README.md

 Other particular versions can be installed by choosing a different version tag in place of "0.12.2" in the URL path.
 See the "Software vs DMS build version map" table below for a list of tags corresponding to particular releases.

-To update to the latest nightly build:
+To create an environment with the latest nightly build:

-    conda update -n jwst --override-channels -c http://ssb.stsci.edu/astroconda-dev -c defaults --all
+    conda create -n jwst --override-channels -c http://ssb.stsci.edu/astroconda -c defaults -c http://ssb.stsci.edu/astroconda-dev jwst

 ### Installing the latest development version ###

-To install the development version of the repository, we recommend creating a new environment, using the [astroconda](https://astroconda.readthedocs.io) channel to install the dependencies, and then installing from the github repository:
+To install the development version of the repository, we recommend creating a new environment, using the [astroconda](https://astroconda.readthedocs.io) channel to install the dependencies, and then installing from the GitHub repository:

-    conda create -n jwst_dev --only-deps --override-channels -c http://ssb.stsci.edu/astroconda-dev -c defaults python=3.6 jwst source activate jwst_dev
+    conda create -n jwst_dev --only-deps --override-channels -c http://ssb.stsci.edu/astroconda -c defaults -c http://ssb.stsci.edu/astroconda-dev jwst source activate jwst_dev
     git clone https://github.com/spacetelescope/jwst.git
     cd jwst
     python setup.py develop

+You can also fork the repo above and install your fork from GitHub.

-Once installed, the software can be updated to the lastest development version by updating the dependencies, pulling the latest version of `master` from the Github repository inside the `jwst` directory:
+Once installed, the software can be updated to the lastest development version by updating the dependencies, pulling the latest version of `master` from the Github repository inside your local `jwst` checkout:

-    conda update -n jwst_dev --override-channels -c http://ssb.stsci.edu/astroconda-dev -c defaults --all git pull origin master
+    conda update -n jwst_dev --override-channels -c http://ssb.stsci.edu/astroconda -c defaults --all git pull origin master
     python setup.py develop